drmikehenry/vimfiles/bundle/session/README.md

 <!-- Start of generated documentation -->

-The documentation of the 34 functions below was extracted from 1 Vim scripts on October 15, 2013 at 19:26.
+The documentation of the 37 functions below was extracted from 2 Vim scripts on September 14, 2014 at 13:07.

 ### Public API for the vim-session plug-in